 Census of Population and Housing Overview

-Taken every 10 years since 1790, the latest Census was conducted on April 1, 2010.
-The entire 2000 and much of the 2010 Census data, down to the block group level, is available on American FactFinder.
+Conducted every 10 years since 1790, the latest Census was conducted on April 1, 2010.
+Much of the tabulated data from 2000 and 2010, down to the block group level, is available on American FactFinder.

 This guide will discuss the Census Questionnaires, and the data sets available on American Fact Finder.

 If you are looking for a specific topic, or type of data, you may want to check out the Census Subject Index.

 The economic census provides a detailed portrait of the United States' economy once every five years (those ending in 2 and 7), from the national to the local level.

 The 2012 Economic Census covers most of the U.S. economy in its basic collection of establishment statistics.
 There also are several related programs, including statistics on minority- and women-owned businesses.
 Censuses of agriculture and governments are conducted at the same time.